Sensorfactdev/mock-node-nats/README.md

 It exposes a `NATS` class based on the API provided by [`node-nats`](https://github.com/nats-io/node-nats).
 It maintains an in-memory "bus" shared accross the class' instances.

 **NB**: This is very much a work in progress that fits our particular current needs.
-Additional development is needed to mock the `node-nats` API more faithfully, e.g. supporting wildcard subscriptions, completing the signatures of existing methods, etc.
+Additional development is needed to mock the `node-nats` API more faithfully, e.g. supporting options, completing the signatures of existing methods, etc.

 ## Installation